Travel Postcard: 48 hours in Seoul

 But the most intriguing part is at the end, at Seon-bawi, sacred rocks in a shamanist site, which are said to resemble a robed monk.
 Expectant mothers crowd in front of them, praying for the birth of a son.
 The scent of wax and incense mingles with the aroma of sacrificial alcohol, while dishes of raw pork and fish are set outside temples for the spirits.

-With a bit of luck, you may see "mudang", Korean shaman, perform ceremonies while beating a steel drum, chanting, dancing, and waving different colored flags to attract and evoke communication with the spirits.
+With a bit of luck, you may see "mudang", Korean shamans, perform ceremonies while beating a steel drum, chanting, dancing, and waving different coloured flags to attract and evoke communication with the spirits.

 3 p.m. - Take a stroll through Bukchon Hanok Village, a traditional village where aristocrats once resided.
 The picturesque alleys of brick walls and beautiful curves of the roof tiles help you catch a glimpse into the history of Seoul.
 Here are a few Hanok-style gatehouses for those seeking a quiet, traditional setting in which to rest and relax.